motopress/mp-timetable/readme.txt

 Proud developers of Timetable plugin and the biggest set of blocks for Gutenberg - [Getwid WordPress Blocks](https://wordpress.org/plugins/getwid/).

-### Power up your timetables with the Appointment Booking plugin
+### Appointment Booking plugin

 Want to take automatic online appointment reservations through your website for events, classes, and any other type of services?

-Enable [hourly appointment booking](https://motopress.com/products/appointment-booking/?utm_source=wp_org_tt_page&utm_medium=text_link&utm_campaign=appointment_plugin) with our custom-crafted plugin optimized for easy appointment scheduling and quick online reservations.
+Enable [Hourly Appointment Booking](https://motopress.com/products/appointment-booking/?utm_source=wp_org_tt_page&utm_medium=text_link&utm_campaign=appointment_plugin) with our custom-crafted plugin optimized for easy appointment scheduling and quick online reservations.

 == Installation ==